kraemer-raimund/intentional-git-kata/README.md

 c) Refactor, then create another commit.
 Now a full "red-green-refactor" iteration is finished.
 Consider squashing the last 2 commits if the intermediate state before the refactoring step does not add any value on its own and is now obsolete as a "checkpoint".

+___

+© 2023 Raimund Krämer - Use with attribution.

+Links to third party sites are included for convenience only and I am not responsible for their contents.